matrix-io/matrix-documentation/docs/API/GPIO.md

 ## GPIO
-[WIP] GPIO can be used to communicate or receive input from analog and digital components through the MATRIX Creator, or any other sensor leveraging Raspberry Pi's GPIOs.
+GPIO can be used to communicate or receive input from analog and digital components through the MATRIX Creator, or any other sensor leveraging Raspberry Pi's GPIOs.

 ### Configuration
 Make sure to add the following to your `config.yaml` to enable GPIO's/